smcclatchy/exp-design/reference.md

 {:auto_ids}
 blocking
-:   samples of similar structure grouped together from both treatment and control biological replicate
+:    Samples of similar structure grouped together from both treatment and control.

+biological replicate
-:   parallel measurements of biologically distinct samples that capture random biological variation, which may itself be a subject of study or a source of noise. factorial design
+:   Parallel measurements of biologically distinct samples that capture random biological variation,
+    which may itself be a subject of study or a source of noise.

+factorial design
-:   a design that permits testing of multiple variables at once randomization
+:   A design that permits testing of multiple variables at once.

+randomization
-:    method to reduce bias and minimize the likelihood of chance altering the results of an experiment replicability
+:    A method to reduce bias and minimize the likelihood of chance altering the results of an experiment.

-:   Other scientists start with the same idea and use their own data and methods to produce the same result. reproducibility
+replicability
+:   Other researchers obtain corroborating results using experimental methods similar to those of the original study,
+    generating their own data independently.

+reproducibility
-:   Other scientists use the same methods to obtain similar results and can draw the same conclusions.
-This might also mean that computer code and data are available so that others can redo the same analysis using the same data. technical replicate
+:   Other researchers duplicate results and can draw the same conclusions as the original study did using
+    the same materials and methods (i.e. specific measurement devices, original data, software, statistical method).

+technical replicate
-:   repeated measurements of the same sample that represent independent measures of the random noise associated with protocols or equipment.
+:   Repeated measurements of the same sample that represent independent measures of the random noise
+    associated with protocols or equipment.